 Wait until the end of that project.
 Work until your notice is up.
 Work a bit longer than the minimum, if necessary, to show the new guy the ropes.
 Make sure your clients or regular customers know what’s going on and who will handle them when you’re gone.
 This way, you’re going out on a favor – and people will notice you went the extra mile.

 Think about your strategy, too.
-Your boss should be the first to know, and you should tell her face-to-face, before you send a letter.
+Your boss should be the first to know, and you should tell her face-to-face before you send a letter.
 And about that letter: this isn’t your chance to win a Pulitzer.
 This is a formality, and it may stay on record.
 Don’t go to great lengths to explain your departure, or use it as a chance to settle old scores.
 Be polite and wrap it up in three or four lines.
-The rest can be discussed face-to-face.
+The rest can be discussed face-to-face to quit your job.

-Looking for a game-plan to get out of your job?
+Looking for a game-plan to quit your job?
 Work through it step-by-step with this new visual guide to quitting work.